“How is it,” they asked Jesus, “that our teachers of the Law say that Elijah has to come first?”

 kudzu spreads

-all is ordered through time
+all is ordered through timemeaning is set

 confirming signposts found